trumans/selenium-cucumber-google/README.md

 To run from command line:
-1. navigate to local project directory
+1. navigate to the local project directory
 2. in terminal window:
 ```
 cucumber BROWSER=browser